-Background.
-Retrieval of implicit information in a semantic data base is a kind of deduction.
-One approach to doing such retrieval has been resolution-style theorem-proving; a later approach has been high-level programming languages such as Planner1 and QA42, where non-deterministic programs and pattern-directed invocation of procedures are available.
-The use of uniform proof procedures for this purpose has been repeatedly criticized, e.g. in 3.
-Users of the high-level languages have also been worried because their systems are very expensive to use4, 2 and because the non-determinism is difficult to control4.
+RETRIEVAL of implicit information in a semantic data base is a kind of deduction.
+One approach to doing such retrieval has been resolution-style theorem proving; a later approach has been high-level programming languages such as Planner [1] and QA4 [2], where nondeterministic programs and pattern-directed invocation of procedures are available.
+The use of uniform proof procedures for this purpose has been repeatedly criticized, e.g., in [3].
+Users of the high-level languages have also been worried because their systems are very expensive to use [2], [4] and because the nondeterminism is difficult to control [4].

-There is another approach, which has roots in A.I. research back to the General Problem Solver5, where one has a supervisor which administrates a (relatively) fixed set of operators, and a working set of active objects.
-In each cycle, the supervisor picks an object and an operator (using any heuristic information that it may have), applies the operator to the object, and obtains back a number of new objects (none, one, or more) which are put into the working set.
-This process is continued until some goal is achieved (e.g., an object is a given target set appears in the working set).
+There is another approach, which has roots in artificial intelligence (AI) research back to the general problem solver (GPS) [5], where one has a supervisor which administrates a (relatively) fixed set of operators, and a working set of active objects.
+In each cycle, the supervisor picks an object and an operator (using any heuristic information that it may have), applies the operator to the object, and obtains back a number of new objects (none, one or more) which are put into the working set.
+This process is continued until some goal is achieved (e.g., an object in a given target set appears in the working set).

 This approach has certain advantages from an efficiency standpoint.
 The operators are fixed programs, which can be compiled or otherwise transformed all the way to machine code level.
-The non-determinism is concentrated to the supervisor.
-Still, there is room for pattern-directed invocation, by letting the supervisor classify objects into a number of classes, and associating a subset of the operators with each class.
-There is also the non-determinism implied by the search.
+The nondeterminism is concentrated to the supervisor.
+Still, there is room for pattern-directed invocation, by letting the supervisor classify objects into a number of classes and by associating a subset of the operators with each class.
+There is also the nondeterminism implied by the search.